 Protecting Confidential HR Records with Document Management System

 The protection of HR confidential records can be done in two ways.
-One, using a paper-based filing system, which requires the creation of a separate and secure place for filling sensitive employee information.
+One, using a paper-based filing system, which requires the creation of a separate and secure place for filing sensitive employee information.
 Access can be done with electronic locks and computerized security systems.
 Two, one can opt for a document management system, which utilizes tools such as passwords and access control in providing access to information stored inside.
-Limiting the potential to exposure to sensitive information helps protect an organization from making decisions that appear discriminatory to the employees.
+Limiting the potential for exposure to sensitive information helps protect an organization from making decisions that appear discriminatory to the employees.

 Types of confidential HR records

 1. Medical information:

 This includes medical exams. insurance information, drug test results, worker compensation information relating to illness or injury, disability information, and sick leave application.

 Record of employment includes information such as inclusion in a protected class, social security number, and birth date.
 Records of employment are key when proving non-discriminatory and fair organizational hiring practices.
 Additionally, the records of employment should be kept separate from other information to prevent the use of such information by a manager in a discriminatory way.
 Other examples of this are: